anamikaponnu/Students-Performance-Prediction/README.md

 ---

 ## Results
+The Gradient Boosting model outperformed others, particularly in Recall, which is critical for this use case (minimizing the number of at-risk students the model fails to catch)
 | Model | Accuracy | F1 Score |
 |---|---|---|
 | Logistic Regression | ~87% | ~90% |
 | Decision Tree | ~85% | ~89% |
 | **Gradient Boosting** | **~90%** | **~92%** |

-The Gradient Boosting model outperformed others, particularly in Recall, which is critical for this use case (minimizing the number of at-risk students the model fails to catch).
 ---

 ## Streamlit